Treatment Guide8 min readBy Trace Cohen|Last updated: 2026-05-21

 Quick Answer

-The Main Types of Laser: Ablative vs Non-Ablative
+The Two Main Types: Ablative vs. Non-Ablative

 Ready to find a provider near you?